Abdelrahman1625/FlickPick/README.md

 ## Project Description

 FlickPick is designed to provide an intuitive and seamless experience for users to discover and manage their favorite movies and TV shows.
 With features like search history and a personalized favorites list, users can easily keep track of what they love.
 This project utilizes data from TMDB to fetch movie and TV show details.
+You may find the presentation here: https://www.canva.com/design/DAGUfff0lHo/8uQVz6B6tQeTwnyf234C3g/edit.

 ## Technologies Used